MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/admin-reference.md

     - **User ID** - The user ID created above.

-The next step in the process is to provide Common Data Service with the Finance and Operations instance to connect to.
+The next step in the process is to provide Common Data Service with the Business Central instance to connect to.
 The following steps walk through this part of the process.

 1. In Common Data Service, go to **Advanced Settings \> Administration \> Virtual Entity Data Sources**.

-2. Select the data source named “Finance and Operations”.
+2. Select the data source named “Business Central”.

 3. Fill in the information from the steps above.

-    - **Target URL** - The URL at which you can access Finance and Operations.
+    - **Target URL** - The URL at which you can access Business Central.

     - **OAuth URL** - https://login.windows.net/